 Social Inclusion and Social Policy Research Unit (SISPRU)

 The Social Inclusion and Social Policy Research Unit (SISPRU) is a long-standing research group within the Monash University Faculty of Medicine, Nursing and Health Sciences.
-The Group Director is Associate Professor Philip Mendes in the Department of Social Work, School of Primary and Allied Health Care (SPAHC), at Caulfield Campus.
+The Group Director is Professor Philip Mendes in the Department of Social Work, School of Primary and Allied Health Care (SPAHC), at Caulfield Campus.

 SISPRU builds on its solid record of evidence-based research to participate in education and community debate.
 It promotes knowledge and understanding in ways that enrich and improve public policy and related practice.
 With a strong academic foundation, it undertakes both independent and collaborative social policy research.
 Key research objectives include the development of fairer and more effective policies and programs for responding to social disadvantage, and an examination of the relative influence of structural and individual factors on social exclusion.